alex-clements/aDB/README.md

 # aDB

-aDB is a very rudimentary document-bsed database system.
+aDB is a very rudimentary document-based database system.
 The first release is still in development.
 Currently, it supports the following operations:

+- Add document
 - Retrieve document by primary key
 - Index document collection by integer field
 - Index document collection by string field
+- Retrieve documents by an indexed field

 Running the `server.py` script will populate the database with some sample data and start a Flask server containing a small